Tavistock Research Unit

 I joined the Tavistock Research and Development Unit in October 2019 and am currently working on a range of different projects, including the Longitudinal Outcomes of Gender Identity in Children (LOGiC) study and one of our emerging research themes of emotional wellbeing in parents of preterm babies.

 Longitudinal Outcomes of Gender Identity in Children (LOGiC) is a longitudinal study that looks at the development of gender identity in children and young people aged between 3 and 13 years.
 Conducted in the UK, the study began in 2019 and is following participating families at three time points over a 2-year period.
-Dr Kennedy is Chief Investigator on the LOGiC study, which is funded by the National Institute for Health Research (NIHR).
+The LOGiC study is funded by the National Institute for Health Research (NIHR).
 More information is available here.

 The Personalised Programmes for Children (PPC) study is looking at personalised approaches to the treatment of behavioural difficulties in children.
 In this project we work with families to develop a programme that is tailored to both parents' and children's needs, and find out whether this approach works better than current parent training programmes.
-Dr Kennedy is a Co-Investigator on the PPC study, which is funded by the NIHR.
+The PPC study is funded by the NIHR.
 More information is available here.

 Personalised Psychological Intervention for Individuals with Primary Sclerosing Cholangitis Wellbeing Study (PSC) and their Families